rasprague/m8c-piboy/README.md

 then Ctrl-C to quit

 ### Enable built-in controller support
-A line to make the PiBoy built-in controller visible to SDL has been added to gamecontrollerdb.txt, we just need to point m8c to it.
+A line to make the PiBoy (and Game Hat) built-in controller visible to SDL has been added to gamecontrollerdb.txt, we just need to point m8c to it.

 ```
 cd ~/.local/share/m8c